MeaCulpitt/Nash/docs/gtm.md

 ## Team & Resources

-### What We Bring

-- Deep expertise in mechanism design
+**What We Bring:** Deep expertise in mechanism design, Bittensor ecosystem connections, technical ability to ship
-- Bittensor ecosystem connections
-- Technical ability to ship

-### What We Need

-- Subnet partnership leads
-- Developer relations
-- Marketing support
+**What We Need:** Subnet partnership leads, Developer relations, Marketing support

 ---